Miceuz/i2c-moisture-sensor/README.md

 Some features:
 * Uses a trigger function to trigger all enabled sensors.
 User selectable.
 * Get soil moisture in percent (requires calibration) or capacitance value.
 * Several temperature scales to choose from.
-Celcius, Farenheit and Kelvin.
+Celcius, Fahrenheit and Kelvin.
 * Offset to calibrate the temperature sensor.
 * Measurement timestamps for all on board sensors.
 * Built in support for changing the I2C address of the sensor.